 Exception 2: The output directive has 2 file protection tags

-temp(fileName) – This file will be deleted when it is no longer required by the pipeline.
+temp(“filename”) – “filename” will be deleted when it is no longer required by the pipeline.

-protected(filename) – This file is protected from being deleted by the pipeline.
+protected(“filename”) – “filename” is protected from being deleted by the pipeline, even if it is just an intermediate.

+In our tPile module, the output is a .mpileup file.
 The resultant tPile output call should be the same as Figure 8.